jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 `automate edit add-codetemplate-command "CodeTemplate4" --withpath "~/backend/Data/{{name}}.gen.cs"`

-> These commands adds new "Commands" for each template to the root pattern element (AcmeAPI).
-Each of these commands returns the Command ID (CMDID) of the command, which we will need in the next step.
+> These 4x automation commands add new "Commands" for each template to the root pattern element (AcmeAPI).
 >
-> Notice that the filename for each uses an expression that includes the `name` attribute of the pattern.
-It is in lowercase here, as all attributes and element names are snake-cased when this template is executed.
+> Each of these commands returns the Command ID (CMDID) of the command, which we will need in the next step.
 >
+> Notice that the filename defined for each command uses an expression that includes the `name` attribute of the pattern.
+It is in lowercase here, as all attributes and element names will be snake_cased when this template is executed.
+>
 > Notice that for `CodeTemplate2` we use the option `--astearoff`  (and a slight variation on the file extension in the `--withpath` option) to indicate that this file will only be generated once, and only if the specified file does not exist at the specified location with the specified name.
 >
 > The `--withpath` option starts with a tilde `~` indicating that we want the files to be rooted at the root directory of the pattern.
-Which for this case is the current directory.
+Which for this case, is the current directory.

 Now, that we have the four explicit commands to execute, we can define a single "Launch Point" that will be able to execute them all **when** we want (using the values of `<CMDID>` that were returned from the previous commands):

-`automate edit add-command-launchpoint "<CMDID1>;<CMDID2>;<CMDID3>;<CMDID4>" --name "Generate"`
+`automate edit add-command-launchpoint "<CMDID1>;<CMDID2>;<CMDID3>;<CMDID4>" --name "Generate"` where `<CMDID1>` and others must be copied from the console

-> This command adds a "Launch Point" called `Generate` that can now be executed on the `AcmeAPI` element.
+> This command adds the "Launch Point" called `Generate` which will be executed on commands configured on the `AcmeAPI` element.

 ### Step 5 - Build the Toolkit, and Ship It

+That's it for defining the pattern.

-Now the tech lead has a functioning pattern, it time to ship it to their team.
+Now the tech lead can build a toolkit from that pattern, and give it to their dev team.

-`automate build toolkit --version "auto"`
+`automate build toolkit --versionas "auto"`

 > This command creates a standalone (cross-platform) package (`AcmeAPI.toolkit`) that will automatically be versioned and can now be installed by any contributor at Acme.
+>
+> This package will appear on your desktop, for you to install.

 ### Step 6 - Apply the Pattern